Lithuanian Farmers and Greens Union

 The Lithuanian Farmers and Greens Union (Lietuvos valstiečių ir žaliųjų sąjunga, LVŽS) is a green-conservative and agrarian political party in Lithuania that was led by Ramūnas Karbauskis.
-The party is considered one of the main representatives of the left wing of Lithuanian politics.
+The party is one of the representatives of the left wing of Lithuanian politics.
 Lithuanian journalist Virgis Valentinavičius described the party as "the mixture of the extreme left in economic matters and the extreme right in some social issues, all spiced up with an anti-establishment rhetoric of radical change".

 Following the 2024 parliamentary election, the LVŽS has been in opposition to the Paluckas Cabinet.
 The party's one MEP sits in the European Conservatives and Reformists group in the European Parliament.
 Founded in 2001 as the Lithuanian Peasant Popular Union, (Lietuvos valstiečių liaudininkų sąjunga, LVLS), the party's symbol since 2012 has been the white stork.

-Formerly participating in the European Parliament group of the Greens–European Free Alliance, it announced its intention to join the European Conservatives and Reformists in 2024.
+Formerly participating in the European Parliament group of the Greens–European Free Alliance, they joined the European Conservatives and Reformists in 2024.

 History

 Foundation and participation in the Social Democratic Party-led governments (2001–2008)

 In December 2001, the Lithuanian Peasants Party (Lietuvos valstiečių partija) and the New Democratic Party (Naujosios demokratijos partija) entered into an electoral alliance known as the "Valstiečių ir Naujosios demokratijos partijų sąjunga" (VNDS), which translates to the Peasants and New Democratic Party Union or Union of Peasants and New Democratic Parties was formed.
 In 2002–03 Lithuanian presidential election party's chairman Kazimira Prunskienė came with 5.04 per cent of the votes in the first round and saved its deposit.
 In the second round, she endorsed Rolandas Paksas of the Liberal Democratic Party, who won the election.

 In the 2004 presidential election (after Rolandas Paksas was impeached), Kazimira Prunskienė narrowly came to the second position (21.25 per cent), but she was defeated in the second round (although, after endorsement of Rolandas Paksas).
 In 2004 European Parliament election, the party got 7.41 per cent of the votes and won one seat by Gintaras Didžiokas.
 He joined the Union for Europe of the Nations.
 In Seimas election later tahat same year, the party got 6.6 per cent of the votes.
 The Labour Party joined forces with Peasants and New Democratic Party Union and invited the Social Democratic Party of Lithuania to join.
 Brazauskas initially ruled out a coalition with Labour, but eventually Social Democrats and New Union (Social Liberals) joined forces with the Labour Party and the Peasants, with Brazauskas as the Prime Minister.

-In February 2006, the Peasants and New Democratic Party Union led by Lithuanian politician Kazimiera Prunskienė chose to rename itself the Lithuanian Peasant Popular Union (after the pre-war Lithuanian Popular Peasants' Union).
+In February 2006, the Peasants and New Democratic Party Union led by Lithuanian politician Kazimira Prunskienė chose to rename itself the Lithuanian Peasant Popular Union (after the pre-war Lithuanian Popular Peasants' Union).

 In 2008 parliamentary election the party felt below 5 per cent threshold and was left with three members, who were elected in single-member constituencies.